awsdocs/amazon-route53-docs/doc_source/getting-started.md

 ## Step 1: Register a domain<a name="getting-started-find-domain-name"></a>

 To use a domain name such as example\.com, you need to find a domain name that isn't already in use by someone else and register it\.
 When you register a domain name, you reserve it for your exclusive use everywhere on the internet, typically for one year\.
-By default, we automatically renew your domain name at the end of each year, but you can disable automatic renewal\.
+By default, we automatically renew your domain name at the end of each year, but you can disable automatic renewal\.<a name="getting-started-domain-register-procedure"></a>

 **To register a new domain using Amazon Route 53**